 To Make the Tangerine Buttercream:

 - Combine all of the ingredients in the bowl of a large stand mixer.
 Mix on medium-low speed until they’re combined, then scrape down the bottom and sides of the bowl.

 - Turn the mixer to medium-high and beat the buttercream until it’s light and fluffy.
 If it seems very soft add a bit more powdered sugar, and if it seems too stiff add a bit more tangerine juice.

 - This buttercream can be made in advance and stored in the refrigerator for up to a week.
 If you make it in advance, let it come to room temperature and re-beat it before you use it.

 To Assemble the Petit Fours:

-Make a simple syrup by combining 1 cup of water and the sugar in a small saucepan over medium heat.
+- Make a simple syrup by combining 1 cup of water and the sugar in a small saucepan over medium heat.
 Stir until the sugar dissolves, then bring the mixture to a boil.
-Once it boils, remove the pan from the heat and stir in the framboise.
+Once it boils, remove the pan from the heat, then stir in the optional framboise, if using.
 Let it cool to room temperature while you prepare the cake.
 Have your room temperature buttercream and room temperature raspberry jam ready.

 - Flip the cake upside-down onto a cutting board and peel off the piece of parchment.
 Cut the cake into six rectangles by cutting the cake across the middle lengthwise, then cutting it into thirds widthwise.
 Use a long serrated knife to carefully cut each rectangle into two thin layers (like you would cut a cake into layers) so that you’re left with 12 thin rectangles.